eshrinivasan/phoenix-microfrontend/README.md

 ```

-Access http://localhost:8080/index.html to see the standalone ui5 application
+Access http://localhost:8086/index.html to see the standalone ui5 application

 ### Step 2

 ```
+Pre-step: keep "Purchase Order" OData service runnning in 4004 port as it is configured in the manifest.json(repo https://github.wdf.sap.corp/spp/PurchaseOrderCAP)

 cd openfe-minimal